-Thinxtra may disclose personal information to overseas recipients in order to provide its services and products and for administrative or other business management purposes.
-Recipients of such disclosures are located in e.g. Singapore and France.
+Thinxtra may disclose Personal Information to overseas recipients in order to provide its services and products and for administrative or other business management purposes.
+Those recipients are likely to be in France, Hong Kong, New Zealand and Singapore.

 7. Direct marketing

-Thinxtra may use and disclose your personal information in order to inform you of products and services of Thinxtra that may be of interest to you.
-In the event you do not wish to receive such communications, you can opt-out by contacting Thinxtra via the contact details set out in paragraph 12 or through any opt-out mechanism contained in a marketing communication to you.
+Thinxtra may use and disclose your Personal Information in order to inform you of products and services of Thinxtra that may be of interest to you.
+In the event you do not wish to receive such communications, you can opt-out by contacting Thinxtra’s Privacy Compliance Officer via the contact details set out in Section 13 or through any opt-out mechanism contained in a marketing communication to you.

-9. Can you access and correct the personal information that Thinxtra holds about you?
+9. How to access and correct the Personal Information that Thinxtra holds about you?

 - you will have to provide proof of identity.
-This is necessary to ensure that personal information is provided only to the correct individual and that the privacy of others is protected;
+This is necessary to ensure that Personal Information is provided only to the correct individual and that the privacy of others is protected; and

-- Thinxtra requests that you be reasonably specific about the information you require; and
+- Thinxtra requests that you be reasonably specific about the information you require.

 - the name of the domain from which you access the Internet;